-During this study, continuous feedback was provided to the RDM manufacturer and numerous improvements aimed to increase the accuracy of the device, its productivity, and user friendliness were recommended.
-The most important improvements of the RDM implemented by GSSI are the following:
+During this study, continuous feedback was provided to the RDM manufacturer and numerous improvements aimed to increase the accuracy of the device, its productivity, and user friendliness

 - Improvement of precision and accuracy of measurements. - Improvements in the onboard software.

 3.1.1 Equipment Precision and Accuracy